 The key thing to remember is that you’re looking for the best system for you, not the solution with the most features of the highest technical specifications.
 What you need is a system which:

 - keeps the sensitive data you collect secure

 Security, Control and Feature Set

-Jatheon is a global email, social media and mobile archiving company with 15 years of experience in the government and K-12 sectors.
-For more information about the benefits of archiving email in the education industry, check out this eBook.
-To learn how your school can manage archiving with Jatheon, get in touch with us and schedule your personal demo.
+Jatheon is a global email, social media and mobile archiving company with 16 years of experience in the public and K-12 sectors.
+There’s more information about the benefits of archiving email in the education industry in the articles below.